…twice the number of components won’t appear on the next IC chip (Part 1 of 4)

-Moore’s Law is Dead – (Part 1) What?
+Moore’s Law is Dead – (Part 2) When we reach economic limits,

 It may be that our thinking will shift to calculations per second, and incorporate Trinary, crystals and harness light in new ways to keep Mr. Moore happy.